 Now you want to add a line to “config/application.yml”, so it has this at the bottom after the line we just put there (replace the paste-aws-secret-key-here with your real key!):

 Finally we want to store our AWS bucket name into this file as well.
-So find the page that you left open in the “AWS” management page, on this step, that looks like this:
+So find the page that you left open in the “AWS” management page that looks like this:

 Now we want to copy EXACTLY (this is case sensitive) the name of the bucket that we have in the page, into our application.yml file.